fishfolk/fishfolk.org/content/blog/jumpy-migration-to-bones-framework/index.md

 written in Rust, and that was something we were interested in.

 In order to get seamless web support, it was important that whatever scripting language we integrated with Bones be implemented in pure Rust.
-While it's absolutely possible to us langauges not written in Rust on native platforms, using those languages the web becomes much more difficult.
+While it's absolutely possible to use langauges not written in Rust on native platforms, using those languages on the web becomes much more difficult.
 Lua is also a very common and popular language for game modding, so being able to support Lua was a big deal for us.

 While it's still under development, we are happy to be some of the first users of Piccolo and [@kyren], the author, has been very helpful to us as we've gotten started with it.

-Since all of the recent updates to Bones, the Bones ECS was, as far as I could tell, had all of the features it needed to be able to be accessed from a scripting language, and now it was time to test it out!
+Since all of the recent updates to Bones, the Bones ECS, as far as I could tell, had all of the features it needed to be able to be accessed from a scripting language, and now it was time to test it out!